ParticulateFlow/CFDEMcoupling-PFM/tutorials/cfdemSolverPiso/bubblingFluidizedBed/README.md

 based on
 * Khawaja, H.A., J. Comput.
 Multiph.
 Flows 7(4), 227-240 (2015)
-* Khawaja, H.A. and Mojtaba Moatamedi, M., Multiphysics Modelling of Fluid-Particulate Systems, 51-74 (2020)
+* Khawaja, H.A. and Moatamedi, M., Multiphysics Modelling of Fluid-Particulate Systems, 51-74 (2020)

 #### Case B